ldtteam/minecolonies/README.md

 #### Trouble shooting
 - Sometimes gradle tasks fail because of missing memory, for that you can find system wide settings in the .gradle folder in your HOME directory (~/.gradle/gradle.properties or on Windows in C:\Users\username\.gradle\gradle.properties).
-- Sometimes after a branch change if libraries can not be resolved running another setupDecompWorkspace or clicking the refresh button in the intellij gradle view solves many issues.
+- Sometimes, after a branch change if libraries can not be resolved, running another refresh in IntelliJ or the command line solves many issues.

 ### Contributing
 ***